jarredbaird/serve./README.md

 ## the schema.

 - I will not be sourcing data.
 It will be user created.
-I will put some dummy data in there for demo purposes.
+I have put some dummy data in there for demo purposes.

 ![Database Schema](./database_schema.png)